usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 #### Credential
 An object or data structure that authoritatively binds an identity, via an identifier or identifiers, and, optionally, additional attributes, to at least one authenticator possessed and controlled by a subscriber.

-While common usage often assumes that the credential is maintained by the subscriber, this document also uses the term to refer to electronic records maintained by the CSP which establish a binding between the subscriber’s authenticator(s) and identity.
+While common usage often assumes that the credential is maintained by the subscriber, this document also uses the term to refer to electronic records maintained by the CSP which establish a binding between the subscriber's authenticator(s) and identity.

 #### Credential Service Provider (CSP)
 A trusted entity that issues or registers subscriber authenticators and issues electronic credentials to subscribers.
 The CSP may encompass Registration Authorities (RAs) and verifiers that it operates.
 A CSP may be an independent third party, or may issue credentials for its own use.